 No. Premiums are waived if you are totally disabled and unable to work for 90 days due to a cancer diagnosis.

 No. The benefit is portable, so you can take it with you if you leave the Partnership in the future.

 No. You are not required to provide EOI to enroll in Cancer coverage.

 The elections that you make during the 2020 Open Enrollment period take effect January 1, 2020.

-If you do not enroll by the November 15, 2019 deadline, your current elections will rollover to 2020.
-You must elect your HSA contributions if you wish contribute in 2020.
-If you do not make changes during the enrollment window, you will need to wait until next fall’s Open Enrollment period unless you have a qualified change in status.
+If you did not enroll by the November 15, 2019 deadline, your current elections will rollover to 2020.
+Otherwise, you will have to wait until next fall’s Open Enrollment period unless you have a qualified change in status.
 See the Benefits Guide for more information.

 If you are a new hire, you must complete the new hire benefits enrollment with 31 days of hire, including your date of hire.
 The benefits you elect will be effective on the 1st of the month following your hire date.
 If you are hired on the first of the month, then your coverage will be effective on your date of hire provided you enroll in benefits within the 31-day window.

 These frequently asked questions (FAQs) provide only an overview of benefit changes and clarifications effective Jan.
 1, 2019.
 The respective plan documents and policies govern your rights.
 You should rely on this information only as a general summary of some of the features of the plans and policies.
 In the event of any difference between the information contained herein and the plan documents and policies, the plan documents and polices will supersede and control over these FAQs.
 The Partnership expressly reserves the right at any time and for any reason to amend, modify or terminate one or more of the plans or policies described in these FAQs.